chrisvannooten/blenderimagenetworkrender/README.md

 After you have set your servers up you simply press the 'Render File' button, I have noticed on Windows the program says not responding but after 3 minutes I still got the BMW benchmark in its entirety.

+To run the server from this addon use the command bpy.ops.object.render_server()

 ### Notes

 Using Wifi is disadviced especially for larger projects as it will affect total render time.